steven2358/awesome-blockchain-ai/README.md

 - [Neureal](https://neureal.net/) - Open source, peer-to-peer AI supercomputing powered by blockchain.
 - [TrueBit](https://truebit.io/) - TrueBit gives Ethereum smart contracts a computational boost.
 - [DeepBrain Chain](https://www.deepbrainchain.org/) - A decentralized AI computing platform that supplies processing power to companies looking to develop A.I. technologies.
+- [AI Crypto](https://aicrypto.ai/) - AI Crypto is a blockchain-based ecosystem where AI resources such as GPU, models, and data are distributed in order to lower the cost of AI development.

 ## Blockchains for AI in finance